 Living in an urban setting affords those living in and around the District with several ways to travel across the city and into southern Maryland and Northern Virginia.
-One of the primary methods of public transportation is the Metrorail serving distinct areas of the D.C.-metropolitan area.
-U•Pass[®] is a partnership between The George Washington University and Metro that enables enrolled, full-time GW students at any level to obtain a U•Pass[®] card for unlimited trips on Metrorail and Metrobus during the academic year.
-For more information visit https://business-services.gwu.edu/upass.
+One of the primary methods of public transportation is the Metrorail, which consists of five different colored lines (Red, Blue, Orange, Green, and Yellow) serving distinct areas of the D.C.-metropolitan area.
+U•Pass® is a partnership between the George Washington University and Metro that enables enrolled, full-time GW students at any level to obtain a U•Pass® personal SmarTrip® card for unlimited trips on Metrorail and Metrobus during the academic year.
+For associated cost and more information visit https://business-services.gwu.edu/upass.